grego10/blue-green-openshift/README.md

 # Blue Green Deployments

-The master is blue, the branch is green.
+The master is blue, the branch is green. create a branche green

 Deploy from OSEv3.